zoranmax/ZORAN.DB.IP.Importer/README.md

 ZORAN.DB.IP.Importer
 ====================

-DB-IP.com free location database data import tool for Microsoft SQL Server.
+DB-IP.com is a free location database data import tool for Microsoft SQL Server.

+For more information please consult the <a href="https://github.com/zoranmax/ZORAN.DB.IP.Importer/wiki">Wiki</a>